 Everyone will be expected to wash their hands or use alcohol gel when arriving on site and throughout the day.

-All children will be taught how to follow school instructions on hygiene, such as handwashing and sanitising, as well as adhering to expectations about sneezing, coughing, tissues and disposal (‘catch it, bin it, kill it’) and avoiding touching their mouth, nose and eyes with their hands.
+All children will be taught how to follow school expectations on hygiene, such as handwashing and sanitising, as well as adhering to expectations about sneezing, coughing, tissues and disposal (‘catch it, bin it, kill it’) and avoiding touching their mouth, nose and eyes with their hands.
 They will be asked to follow rules about sharing any equipment or other items including drinks bottles.
-This will all be done through our curriculum at the start of any new ‘Bubble’.
+This will all be done through our curriculum and revised regularly throughout the day/week.

 Access to toilets will be supervised in order to stop the cross-over of children from different ‘Bubbles’ and where ever possible each ‘Bubble’ will have its own toilets.
-Children will be encouraged to wipe down the toilet handles and taps when using the bathroom areas.
-For younger pupils this will be supported by the member of staff.
+Staff will wipe down the toilet handles and taps when using the bathroom areas.
 There will also be additional cleaning throughout the day of key contact areas such as toilets, door handles, bins etc. Staff and children will be expected to wipe tables and equipment down regularly, but particularly during transition points of the day.

-Classroom windows will be kept open at all times to ensure rooms remain well ventilated.
+Classroom windows will be kept open when the weather permits this to ensure rooms remain well ventilated.

 Children’s packed lunches will be made following strict hygiene procedures and will be individually packaged and taken to the children.